Home

 Size and scale

 16MW - enough to power 10,600 homes.
 It will connect to the local electricity distribution network so no need for off-site cable routing.
-The planning application will be through Folkestone & Hythe District Council as the project is under 100MW
+The planning application went through Folkestone & Hythe District Council as the project is under 100MW.
+It was approved by 8 votes to 4 in Committee.
+The developers have not yet divulged their agreed connection date to the grid.

 Location

 Up to 100 acres to the north of St Mary's Road, TN29 0BT.
 The land falls within Newchurch Parish Council but borders the area under St Mary's Parish Council.
-Environmena claim the land is grade 3b (not Best and Most Versatile Land).
+Environmena claim the land is grade 3b (not Best and Most Versatile Land) despite it being capable of growing healthy crops of winter wheat.
 Hands Off Our Marsh believe that most farmland on Romney Marsh is in fact grade 1 and 2.

 Claims of biodiversity gains through the project